Skip to content

 Image

 When you send a message, Kodik processes all mentions and builds a <user_mentions> section in the context.
-File and folder mentions are passed as paths relative to the workspace root.
-Files blocked by .kodikignore are excluded from context.
+File and folder mentions are passed as paths relative to the workspace root, with their type preserved explicitly:

 I'm getting an error in @/src/api/users.ts#L34-L56